 Light dependent resistors, also called photoresistors, are simply resistors whose resistance changes based on how much light is falling on them.

 Affiliate link ad.
-These look to be the same type of LDRs that I got from a couple of kits that I have. such as the following kit.
+These look to be the same type of LDRs that I got from a couple of kits that I have.

 The 555 timer wired in astable mode, charges a capacitor from the supply through resistance while the output is high.
-Once the capacitor reaches 2/3 supply voltage, the output goes low and the capacitor discharges through the discharge pin to ground until it drops to 1/3 supply voltage.
+Once the capacitor reaches 2/3 supply voltage, then the output goes low and the capacitor discharges through the discharge pin to ground until it drops to 1/3 supply voltage.
 Output goes back high and the capacitor starts charging again.

-Having a light dependent resistor between the capacitor and discharge pin means that light intensity will be the primary resistance factor that sets the timing involved for any given value of capacitance that is being used.
+Having a light dependent resistor between the capacitor and discharge pin means that light intensity will be the primary resistance factor that sets the timing involved for any particular value of capacitance that is being used.